Join as a Sponsor of the 2014

 Captains & Crew

-Thanks to Craig's Drug Store for once again sponsoring the 2013 Friday evening Meet & Greet Reception for the skipjack captains and crew members!
+Many thanks to Craig's Drug Store for once again agreeing to sponsor the Friday evening Meet & Greet Reception for the skipjack captains and crew members!

-The reception was held at Snappers Waterfront Cafe on Cambridge Creek.
-Thanks to everyone who joined us for a great evening to welcome the skipjack captains and crew members!
+The reception will be held on Friday, September 26.
+Check back for time and location, and a link to purchase tickets.
+Please plan to join us for a great evening to welcome the skipjack captains and crew members!

 A Traditional Buyboat as Committee Boat